sauxpa/starter-academic/content/post/astro_1/index.md

 ### Of martingales and stopping times

 Studying a stopping time can be quite hard, and coupling it with the right martingale is often the easiest approach.
-We recall here some basics results on the interplay between martingales and stopping times.
-For convenience, we denote by $\mathcal{T}$ either $\mathbb{N}$ or $\mathbb{R}_+$ (the elementary results presented here are essentially unchanged by moving to the continuous time setting).
+We recall here some elementary results on the interplay between martingales and stopping times.
+For convenience, we denote by $\mathcal{T}$ either $\mathbb{N}$ or $\mathbb{R}_+$ (the results presented below are essentially unchanged by moving to the continuous or discrete time setting).

 First, a process $\left(M_t\right)\_{t\in\mathcal{T}}$ is a martingale with respect to a filtration $\left(\mathcal{F}\_t\right)\_{t\in\mathcal{T}}$ if for all $t\in\mathcal{T}$, $M_t$ is $\mathcal{F}\_t$-adapted, integrable and satisfies the equality
 $$